 “The world we live in today means that ladies want to be able to buy their favourite bra at whatever time of day and night they choose to,” the founder explains.

-Lincoln Bra Lady will remain under its original name to maintain its local appeal, while the new site represents the expertise Woodall has gained by working with quality brands, from Chantelle
+Lincoln Bra Lady will remain under its original name to maintain its local appeal, while the new site represents the expertise Woodall has gained by working with quality brands, from Chantelle to Wacoal.

 “We have a great reputation locally, and we are collectively recognised in and out of store as ‘the bra ladies’.
 My little team and I are proud of our titles and want to keep them,” Woodall explains.